Why Fish Algonquin Park?

 In the eyes of fish all anglers are equal.
 This is certainly true in Algonquin Park, where the reward goes to the person willing to put in the effort and travel to the better lakes.
-Our Brent and Opeongo bases offer access to some the finest Algonquin interior fishing.
+Our Brent and Opeongo bases offer access to some Algonquin’s finest interior fishing lakes.

 Algonquin Park fishing conditions are fairly predictable and simple, so there is no need to bring a monster-size tackle box with your 16 favorite bonefish lures.
 Tackle for canoe-based fishing needs to be simple, versatile, portable and reliable.
 A two-piece medium weight spinning rod with a well-matched reel is probably the most versatile set up for Algonquin fishing.
 Six or eight pound line is a good compromise between durability and castability.
 While best suited for shoreline and river casting, this set up can be used for trolling, using three-way swivel rigs and devices like the “Dipsy Diver.”
 Consider how you will pack and protect your tackle.
 Portaging is particularly hard on exposed fishing rods!
 Many park fishermen break down their rods and carry them in rod tubes lashed to the canoe’s thwarts.
 Reels can be carried separately in a waterproof bag or box.

 Three of our locations sell tackle, with the most comprehensive selection at the Oxtongue Lake and Opeongo and a good selection at Brent.
-You’ll find an excellent variety of lures and flies for Algonquin fishing, rods, reels and a host of accessories.
+You’ll find an excellent variety of lures and flies, rods, reels and a host of accessories.

 Anyone fishing in Algonquin Park needs a valid Ontario license.
-Licenses are available at any MNR permit station or access point in Algonquin Park.
+Licenses are available at any Ontario Parks permit station or access point in Algonquin Park.
 Algonquin Outfitters does not sell fishing licenses.
 Ontario residents under 18 and over 65 do not require a fishing license.